Skip to main content

 https://res.cloudinary.com/tamas-demo/image/upload/q_auto,f_auto/c_fill,w_250,h_250/l_text:Impact_60_stroke:LINKEDIN,co_white,g_south/c_fill,l_mark-hamill-2,w_250,h_250,x_250/l_text:Impact_60_stroke:FACEBOOK,co_white,g_south,x_125/c_fill,l_mark-hamill-3,w_250,h_250,x_-125,y_250/l_text:Impact_60_stroke:INSTAGRAM,co_white,g_south,x_-125/c_fill,l_mark-hamill-4,w_250,h_250,x_125,y_125/l_text:Impact_60_stroke:TINDER,co_white,g_south,x_125/bo_5px_solid_white/mark-hamill-1

-As you can see, the result is not perfect so let's keep on adjusting it.
-Clearly, the Instagram text is too large, so we could either increase the size of the image or decrease the font size.
-Let's go with the latter.
-All we need to do is to increment the size values and make some necessary adjustments in our positioning:
+The result isn’t perfect.
+The Instagram text is clearly too large, so we could either increase the image size or decrease the font size.
+Let’s go with bumping up the size values and making some positioning adjustments:

 https://res.cloudinary.com/tamas-demo/image/upload/q_auto,f_auto/c_fill,w_300,h_300/l_text:Impact_60_stroke:LINKEDIN,co_white,g_south/c_fill,l_mark-hamill-2,w_300,h_300,x_300/l_text:Impact_60_stroke:FACEBOOK,co_white,g_south,x_150/c_fill,l_mark-hamill-3,w_300,h_300,x_-150,y_300/l_text:Impact_60_stroke:INSTAGRAM,co_white,g_south,x_-150/c_fill,l_mark-hamill-4,w_300,h_300,x_150,y_150/l_text:Impact_60_stroke:TINDER,co_white,g_south,x_150/mark-hamill-1

-And let's add some final touches.
-Since the text is also a layer, we can adjust its position since it's too low - we can utilise the coordinate system and add a small space in the positioning of the text by adding y_10
+Now let’s add some final touches.
+Since the text is also a layer, we can nudge its position.
+It’s sitting too low, so we add a small vertical offset with y_10: l_text:Impact_60_stroke:LINKEDIN,co_white,g_south,y_10.

 https://res.cloudinary.com/tamas-demo/image/upload/q_auto,f_auto/c_fill,w_300,h_300/l_text:Impact_60_stroke:LINKEDIN,co_white,g_south,y_10/c_fill,l_mark-hamill-2,w_300,h_300,x_300/l_text:Impact_60_stroke:FACEBOOK,co_white,g_south,x_150,y_10/c_fill,l_mark-hamill-3,w_300,h_300,x_-150,y_300/l_text:Impact_60_stroke:INSTAGRAM,co_white,g_south,x_-150,y_10/c_fill,l_mark-hamill-4,w_300,h_300,x_150,y_150/l_text:Impact_60_stroke:TINDER,co_white,g_south,x_150,y_10/mark-hamill-1

-All we need to do is to apply g_face
+All we need to do is apply g_face to the images we want:

 https://res.cloudinary.com/tamas-demo/image/upload/q_auto,f_auto/g_face,c_fill,w_300,h_300/l_text:Impact_60_stroke:LINKEDIN,co_white,g_south,y_10/c_fill,l_mark-hamill-2,w_300,h_300,x_300/l_text:Impact_60_stroke:FACEBOOK,co_white,g_south,x_150,y_10/c_fill,l_mark-hamill-3,w_300,h_300,x_-150,y_300/l_text:Impact_60_stroke:INSTAGRAM,co_white,g_south,x_-150,y_10/c_fill,l_mark-hamill-4,w_300,h_300,x_150,y_150/l_text:Impact_60_stroke:TINDER,co_white,g_south,x_150,y_10/mark-hamill-1